chasewnelson/SARS-CoV-2-ORF3d/README.md

 >https://github.com/chasewnelson/SARS-CoV-2-ORF3d

-## <a name="contact"></a>Contact
+## <a name="contact"></a>Contact and troubleshooting

-If you have questions about our scripts or study, please click on the <a target="_blank" href="https://github.com/chasewnelson/SARS-CoV-2-ORF3d/issues">Issues</a> tab at the top of this page and begin a new thread, so that others might benefit from the discussion.
+If you have questions about our scripts or study, please first thoroughly read the documentation and in-line comments relevant to the script of interest.
+If these do not answer your question, please click on the <a target="_blank" href="https://github.com/chasewnelson/SARS-CoV-2-ORF3d/issues">Issues</a> tab at the top of this page and search to see if your question has already been answered; if not, begin a new issue, so that others might benefit from the discussion.

-Other correspondence should be addressed to the corresponding authors:
+Other queries should be addressed to the corresponding authors:

 *  Chase W. Nelson, cnelson <**AT**> gate <**DOT**> sinica <**DOT**> edu <**DOT**> tw
 *  Zachary Ardern, zachary <**DOT**> ardern <**AT**> tum <**DOT**> de